 Evidence is a two-day intermediate evidence course for those familiar with the law of evidence presented in the evidence component in Principles of Administrative Justice course.

 The focus is to assist tribunal members, administrators and advocates acquire additional skills and tools related to working with gathering, admitting and weighing evidence.
 Through lecture and large and small group exercises, participants will practice dealing with evidentiary applications and common evidentiary issues, such as relevance and admissibility of evidence and assessing credibility within their tribunal context.
+This course qualifies for the Certificate in Tribunal Administrative Justice™ (CTAJ™).
 (14 Education Credits)

 The objectives of this course are to: